-The 2022/23 Capital Maintenance Grant was received in April 2022 for a value of £2,679,416.
-At this time we are seeking approval to deliver five schemes as listed in Appendix 2 to the June Executive Board report and are seeking approval to delegate a Health and Safety Contingency amount to the Corporate Director for People (Children and Adults) who will approve and authorise how this is spent.
+The 2022/23 Capital Maintenance Grant was received in April 2022 for a value of $\pounds 2,679,416$.
+At this time we are seeking approval to deliver seven schemes as identified in section 4.2 to the May 2023 Executive Board report and are seeking approval to delegate a Contingency amount to the Corporate Director for People (Children and Adults) who will approve and authorise how this is spent.

 At the time of writing this report the long term impact of Brexit and Covid is still impacting on the construction industry supply chain.
-Material prices continue to increase above and beyond inflation rates and lead in times for delivery of materials are unpredictable and have in some cases increased dramatically - currently construction inflation is around 10%.
+Material prices continue to be volatile and lead in times for delivery of materials are unpredictable and have in some cases increased dramatically.
 This market position has been taken into account and will continue to be taken into account where appropriate going forward with future programmes of works.
 We will ensure budget costings are robust and take account of the circumstances at the time.
-Appropriate contingency allowances will be allowed for each scheme to take into account the current market position and mitigate for any further potential increase in the coming months.
+Appropriate contingency allowances will be allowed for each scheme to take into account the current market positon and mitigate for any further potential increase in the coming months.
 At the feasibility stage the importance of a cost break down and the inclusion of a risk register with costs is essential.
 This enables Major Projects to manage any changes due to increased costs and changes in material lead times.